-Requirement Credit Hours: 21
+Requirements Credit Hours: 21

 CSCI 1514 Programming I 4

 CSCI 1614 Programming II 4

 CSCI 2114 Data Structures 4

 MATH 3503 Discrete Mathematics 3

-CSCI One elective at the 2000-4000 leve 1 3
+CSCI One elective at the 2000-4000 leve el 3

-CSCI One elective at the 3000-4000 leve 1 3
+CSCI One elective at the 3000-4000 leve el 3

-Chair: Green
+Chair: Green Faculty: Meinhart

-Faculty: Meinhart, Spinks

-Adjunct Faculty: Buckley, Cochran, Horn
+Adjunct Faculty: Buckley, Cochran, Horn, Warehime, Wolf

-Founded in the late 1960s, the Department of Criminal Justice has been producing top-quality students for over forty years.
+Founded in the late 1960s, the Department of Criminal Justice has been producing top-quality students for over sixty years.
 The department offers Bachelor of Science and Bachelor of Arts degrees in criminal justice.
 Graduates have gone on to work in research facilities, as professors, in nonprofit agencies, in law enforcement.